reymon359/book-sentences/books/clean-architecture/README.md

 Since the deployment of monoliths usually requires compilation and static linking, components in these systems are typically delivered as source code.

 ### Deployment Components

+The simplest physical representation of an architectural boundary is a dynamically linked library.

+Deployment does not involve compilation.
+Instead, the components are delivered in binary, or some equivalent deployable form.
+This is the deployment-level decoupling mode.

+Deployment-level components are the same as monoliths.
+The functions generally all exist in the same processor and address space.
+The strategies for segregating the components and managing their dependencies are the same.

+As with monoliths, communications across deployment component boundaries... ...are very inexpensive.

 ### Threads
 ### Local Processes
 ### Services